Eshetugirma/genai-bootcamp-2025/sentence-constructor/chatgpt/readme.md

 ### Which Model

-GPT 4o
+-GPT 4o
-I don't have the paid version of ChatGPT. so i'm planning to o1

-GPT4o is fast enough and I have exceded the limitations of the some model
+-GPT4o is fast enough and I have exceded the limitations of the some other models

 ## Prompting Guides
 https://platform.openai.com/docs/guides/prompt-engineering